mediadesain/mds-cms/src/app/shared/components/filter-checkbox/README.md

 | [FilterModel] | Object | List Keys from Array will use filter function |
 | [FilteredModel] | Object | List Key & Values Selected |

-`Make sure use filter.pipe by mediadesain`
+`Make sure use filter.pipe summarize by mediadesain`